conestack/node/README.rst

 - Behaviors are bound to a node by a decorator.

-- Node related functions, attributes and properties always rule, so we can overwrite anything on the decorated node, even behavior contract.
+- Node related functions, attributes and properties always rule, so we can overwrite anything on the decorated node, even behavior contract (don't do this unless you have good reasons).

-- If more than one behavior defines the same attribute or function, return first one, analog to the behavior of object inheritance.
+- If more than one behavior defines the same attribute or function, return first one, analog to the behavior of object inheritance (try to avoid namespace conflicts when providing behaviors, shipped implementations do not conflict at all).

-- Behaviors can hook before and after attribute access or function calls of nodes.
-This is done with the ``befor`` and ``after`` decorators, expecting name of attribute or function to get hooked.
+- Behaviors can hook before and after property access or function calls of nodes.
+This is done with the ``befor`` and ``after`` decorators, expecting name of property or function to get hooked.

 Why using a decorator?

-- It is not possible to custom hook import statements from user point of view.
+- It is not possible to custom hook import statements from user point of view (which was another idea how to do it).

 - Beside the fact they provide an easy hooking point for manipulating class objects, they are elegant.